For the first year of the COVID-19 pandemic, there was one big question hovering over nearly every conversation: “When will a vaccine be ready?”

 - What, if any, side effects do they cause?

-Amidst the blizzard of conflicting information about vaccines, we know you still have questions.
-So here are evidence-based answers about the COVID-19 vaccines from a medical professional who will be among the first in line to take one.
+But we know there are still some questions about the vaccines, as well as a blizzard of misinformation on social media about their safety.
+So here are evidence-based answers about the COVID-19 vaccines from a medical professional who was among the first in line to take one.

-In Phase 3 clinical trials involving thousands of people, both vaccines were nearly 95% effective in preventing COVID-19, which is about as good as it gets, according to the nation’s top infectious disease experts, including Trish Perl, M.D., Chief of UT Southwestern’s Infectious Diseases Division.
+The Pfizer and Moderna vaccines were nearly 95% effective in preventing symptomatic COVID-19 in clinical trials and 100 % effective in preventing hospitalization and death.
+This is about as good as it gets, according to the nation’s top infectious disease experts, including Dr. Trish Perl, Chief of UT Southwestern’s Infectious Diseases Division.
+The single-shot J&J vaccine was 67% effective in preventing all COVID-19 illness in clinical trials.
+It was 85% effective in preventing severe illness, and 100% effective in preventing hospitalizations and deaths.

 There is a well-established testing and clinical trial regimen that must be followed for the FDA to consider approving a vaccine.
 For these COVID-19 vaccines, the research was performed concurrently, rather than consecutively, and the wait times for review of the research were substantially reduced through Operation Warp Speed, a federal program that invested in development and manufacturing of the vaccines.